Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: Disdvantages

     * Sometimes analysis packages/softwares cannot be user-downloaded
-    * Not suitable for :bdg-info:`long-term` :bdg-primary-line:`storage`
+    * Not suitable for :bdg-info:`long-term storage`
     * Can only be accessed by :bdg-info:`research team members` who are checked into the :bdg-danger:`DCCN`

-:bdg-primary:`High Performance Storage` is the workhorse of data analysis at the :bdg-danger:`DCCN`: for the vast majority of use cases it is the ideal :bdg-primary-line:`place` to store data that you will analyze since it offers ease-of-access to files and is set up to function with other :bdg-primary-line:`storage` infrastructure.
+:bdg-primary:`High Performance Storage` is the workhorse of data analysis at the :bdg-danger:`DCCN`: for the vast majority of use cases it is the ideal :bdg-primary:`place` to store data that you will analyze since it offers ease-of-access to files and is set up to function with other :bdg-primary:`storage` infrastructure.
 However, due to limited space you cannot leave data on :bdg-primary:`High Performance Storage`.

 Radboud Data Repository